uli-heller/static-markdown-publisher/step-03_external-file/README.md

 ---

-# Headline
+# Step 03 - Headline

 First paragraph.
-This is a paragraph of text!</p>
+This is a paragraph of text!

 Second paragraph with a greeting from "index.md"